-Cryotherapy is normally considered by many urologists only as an option when radiotherapy has failed but cancer is still found in the

-Advantages and disadvantages

-- It is a relatively non-invasive technique with minimal blood loss - There is a short recovery time and the operation can be repeated if it is not totally successful will normally be discharged from hospital within 24 hours after treatment but with a catheter in place.
+Cryotherapy is normally considered by many urologists only as an option when radiotherapy has failed, but cancer is still found in the prostate.
+However, it can be offered as a primary treatment.
+As well as targeting the whole prostate, it can now treat small areas identified on a special mpMRI scan.
+Cryotherapy is not suitable for those with an over-enlarged prostate.
+The patient will normally be discharged from hospital within 24 hours after treatment but with a catheter in place.
 PSA levels should gradually drop to an acceptable level after treatment.

-• Side effects can include soreness of the perineum, some incontinence and a high rate of erectile and ejaculatory dysfunction